reactdeveloperske/reactdevske-website/CONTRIBUTING.md

 ### Open issues
 - Go to [open issues](https://github.com/reactdeveloperske/reactdevske-website/issues)
-- select issue of your choice that is `open` or `need help` and is not assigned.
+- select an issue of your choice that is `open` or `need help` or is `up-for-grabs` and is not assigned.
 - Comment on the issue (if you'd like to be assigned to it) - that way the issue can be assigned to you.